Save a life and adopt a shelter pet!

 3. You making space for another animal that needs a safe space as they wait to find their home.

-We adopt on a "first come, first served" basis.
+We DO NOT adopt on a "first come, first served" basis.

 To be considered as an adopter, you must: